Vinc3r/Polycount/README.md

 - `only selected` checkbox allow toogle computation between all meshes in active View Layers or only mesh in current selection
 - clicking on columns name toogle or change meshes sorting
 - current active objet is visible in the Object column, and can be changed by clicking on a name
--  `*` char on Verts column tell you if if the mesh is out of mesh vertex buffer limit (65 535)
+-  `*` char on Verts column tell you if if the mesh is out of the 16b mesh vertex buffer limit (65 535)
 - `±` char on Tris column tell you if nGons are in the place

 - Area is shown as m².